felix1805/password-generator/README.md

 This is a tool that can be used to generate a password from 8 to 128 characters in length.
 It can be adjusted to allow a user to specify the use of upper and lower case characters, along with special characters and numbers.
 The user is guided through this process in an easy to follow step-by-step process that finishes by generating a unique password with every use.

+## TECHNOLOGY

+This password generator was developed using a javascript file that dynamically creates a password for the end user.
+It uses a series of "If" statements to generate the final password.

 ### CODE EXAMPLE

 ![CODE EXAMPLE](assets/code_snippet.JPG)